janpstrunn/jn/README.md

   jn -h | jn help

 Commands:
-  add FILENAME WORKSPACE       Add a new note fzf WORKSPACE               Search all files with fzf journal DATE WORKSPACE      Add a new journal entry list                        List all files
+  add FILENAME WORKSPACE       Add new note fzf WORKSPACE                Search all files with fzf journal DATE WORKSPACE       Add new journal entry list                         List all files rg WORKSPACE                 Search with fzf and rg

 Flags:
   -h            Displays this message and exits